 When connecting an external contact to the terminal block, DMP recommends using 18 or 22-gauge unshielded wire.
 Do not use twisted pair or shielded wire.
-Connect the external contact as normally open (N/O) or normally closed (N/C) without any end-of-line resistor.
-Refer to the Contact option under Zone Information in the XRSuper6/XR20/XR40 Programming Guide (LT-0305).
+Connect the contact as normally open (N/O) or normally closed (N/C) without any end-of-line resistor.
+For example: when programming the contact, select normally open (N/O) if the contact is connected as normally opened.
+Refer to the External Contact option under Zone Information in the XRSuper6/XR20/XR40 Programming Guide (LT-0305).
 The contact must be located within 3 ft of the transmitter.
-See Figure 7.
+See Figure 4.